sehajmander12/TextExtraction/README.md

 ●	This is followed by blurring the image so that we can remove the noise from the image.</br>
 ●	After this I performed threshold transformation.
 If pixel value is greater than a threshold value, it is assigned one value (may be white), else it is assigned another value (may be black). </br>
 ●	Erode transformation is done. cv2.erode() method is used to perform erosion on the image.
 The basic idea of erosion is just like soil erosion only, it erodes away the boundaries of foreground object (Always try to keep foreground in white). </br>
-●	Performed morphological trandformation which is used in opening small holes inside the foreground objects, or small white points on the object.
+●	Performed morphological trandformation which is used in opening small holes inside the foreground objects, or small white points on the object.</br>
 ●	Canny transformation is used to detect egdes in the image. </br>
 ●	Applied deskewing on the image.
 Deskewing is a process whereby skew is removed by rotating an image by the same amount as its skew but in the opposite direction.
 This results in a horizontally and vertically aligned image where the text runs across the page rather than at an angle.</br>
 Generally, since we don't come accross very complex images we can extract text out of images using teserract after preproccessing.</br>